bright/new-www/_posts/2017-11-13-do-not-overuse-important.md

 **3. Inline styles**

 Inline styles are the ones defined directly in your HTML tag.
 They always beat any other CSS declaration.
 Sometimes you may find the specificity presented as a four digit number where the thousand’s digit is for the inline styles (just as in the calculator previously mentioned), but I personally prefer to treat the inline styles separately.
-Actually you should avoid inline styles, as they break separation of concerns rule.
-HTML should organize the content and CSS should take care of the content’s presentation.

 **4. The `!important` flag**